BodiAugustus/ashley_defi/README.md

 #140.
 Removed courseCard conditionals and moved into the component directly.
 Moved the card component message and state to the top of the card by refactoring the component.
 Installed npm i react-simple-animate.
 Imported in code to use marketplace index.

 #141.
 Added SIZE property to Button component, distributed in marketplace page.

+#142.
+Setup repurchase functionality in marketplace/index.
+Created new useState, iseNewPurchase.
+Adjusted order modal to deal with second use case.